kpunith8/Links-and-Tutorials/General Topics/cyber-security.md

 Its the way the network is arranged, it plays a vital role when it comes to structuring the network.
 It can be physical or logical.

-`Physical topology` refers to tangible conections such as wires, cables, devices etc., shows how the network is structured.
+- `Physical topology` refers to tangible conections such as wires, cables, devices etc., shows how the network is structured.

-`Logical topology` is the conceptual and strategic structure of the network, shows how the data will be transmitted
+- `Logical topology` is the conceptual and strategic structure of the network, shows how the data will be transmitted.

 ### Types of topologies

 #### Star topology

 Every node is directly connected to the `centralized hub or switch`.
 Connections are connected with `coaxial`, `twisted` or a `fibre optic cable`.
 A centralized node manages the transmission of the data across the topology.

 Advantages
-- Easily Managed,
+- Easy to Manage
 - In case of a network attack, if one of the node goes offline, the other part of the network is still functional.
 - Easily scalable